-Keeping it a secret from my husband (who thinks that I go a little bit over the top in my attempt to beat natural processes of aging), on our trip to Morocco earlier this year, I was determined to unveil as many traditional health and beauty secrets of this exotic country as I possibly could.
-Learning what makes its residents so “well preserved” became my ultimate goal.
+Keeping it a secret from my husband (who thinks that I go a little bit over the top in my attempt to beat natural processes of aging) during our trip to Morocco earlier this year I was determined to unveil as many traditional health and beauty secrets as I possibly could.
+Learning what makes the locals so “well preserved” became my ultimate goal.

 1. Argan Oil

-The single most popular beauty secret of all times is argan oil.
-The Moroccans use this incredibly powerful oil for face, hair and body.
-High in vitamins A and E, fatty acids such as Omega 3 and Omega 6 and packed with antioxidants, pure argan oil helps keep wrinkles away, makes hair grow healthy, long and thick, hydrates and softens the skin.
+The single most popular Moroccan beauty secret of all times is argan oil.
+The Moroccans use this incredibly powerful oil for their faces, hair, and bodies.
+Argan oil is high in vitamins A and E, fatty acids such as Omega 3 and Omega 6.
+Moreover, packed with antioxidants, pure argan oil helps keep wrinkles away.
+Additionally, it makes hair grow healthy, long and thick, hydrates and softens the skin.
 Often the Moroccans use argan oil as an natural moisturizer.

 2. Prickly Pear Oil